mdjordje99/strong_password_generator/README.md

-V1.1

-+ Password field is read-only now.
+V2.0

 Strong Password Generator is software for generating strong passwords with random characters.

++ Password field is editable again.
++ Whole app is redesigned and its mobile friendly now.
-Unfortunately, the generator current only works with numbers and letters, but we are working on fixing that.
++ The generator current only works with all characters (including upper and lower case letters).